mongodb-partners/MEANStack_with_Atlas_on_AWS_EB/README.md

 ## Step4: Test the application

+ Before testing the application, ensure the security group created by "eb create" command is opened for the port 80.
+This will ensure the health check is green

  The endpoint of the application is displayed in the elastic beanstalk environment. ex: partner-eb-meanstack-atlas-dev2.us-east-1.elasticbeanstalk.com

  ![](https://github.com/Babusrinivasan76/MEANSTACKwithAtlasonAWSEB/blob/main/images/ebfinalpage.png)